-- Add the dry ingredients to the wet ingredients and mix on low until combined.
+- Add the dry ingredients to the wet ingredients and mix on low speed until combined.
 Dough will be a bit soft.
 If the dough seems too soft and sticky for rolling, add 1 more Tablespoon of flour.

 - Divide the dough into 2 equal parts.
 Place each portion onto a piece of lightly floured parchment paper or a lightly floured silicone baking mat.
 With a lightly floured rolling pin, roll the dough out to about 1/4-inch thickness.
 Use more flour if the dough seems too sticky.
 The rolled-out dough can be any shape, as long as it is evenly 1/4-inch thick.

-- Lightly dust one of the rolled-out doughs with flour.
-Place a piece of parchment on top.
+- Lightly dust one of the rolled-out dough portions with flour.
+Place a piece of parchment paper on top.
 (This prevents sticking.)
 Place the 2nd rolled-out dough on top.
 Cover with plastic wrap or aluminum foil, then refrigerate for at least 1–2 hours and up to 2 days.

 - Once chilled, preheat oven to 350°F (177°C).
-Line 2-3 large baking sheets with parchment paper or silicone baking mats.
+Line 2 or 3 large baking sheets with parchment paper or silicone baking mats.
 Carefully remove the top dough piece from the refrigerator.
 If it’s sticking to the bottom, run your hand under it to help remove it.
 Using a cookie cutter, cut the dough into shapes.
-Re-roll the remaining dough and continue cutting until all is used.
-Repeat with 2nd piece of dough.
-(Note: It doesn’t seem like a lot of dough, but you get a lot of cookies from the dough scraps you re-roll.)
+I used an egg cookie cutter, bunny cookie cutters, and the carrot from this set.

 - Enjoy cookies right away or wait until the icing sets to serve them.
 Once the icing has set, these cookies are great for gifting or for sending.
 Plain or decorated cookies stay soft for about 5 days when covered tightly at room temperature.
 For longer storage, cover and refrigerate for up to 10 days.